74hc595/LPC54114-Stub/README.md

 The linker will assert an error if there is insufficient room in SRAM1 and/or SRAM2 to accommodate the data in `.sram1*` and `.sram2*` sections.

-The M4 core's stack may be placed in SRAM2 or SRAMX.
-If `M4_STACK_IN_SRAMX` is set to `1` in the Makefile, the M4's stack is placed at the end of SRAMX.
-(The M0+'s stack can be anywhere; it's up to the M4 master to specify the location of the coprocessor stack.)
+The M4 core's stack may be placed in any bank by specifying the `M4_STACK_BANK` variable in the Makefile.
+(By default, it's in SRAMX.)
+The M0+'s stack can be anywhere; it's up to the M4 master to specify the location of the stack when it boots the coprocessor.)

 If both cores are executing code from flash, or the same RAM bank, performance will be reduced due to bus contention.
 It's typically recommended that